getvero/vero/README.markdown

 ([sign up](http://getvero.com) if you haven't already) and clicking the 'Your Account' link at the top of the page then select 'API Keys'.

-We still support development_mode for older customer but we suggest to move towards multiple project.
-Contact support@getvero.com if you have any questions.
+The gem will continue to support development_mode for existing customers but we recommend migrating to multiple projects.
+If you have any questions, please contact support@getvero.com.

   Vero::App.init do |config|
     config.development_mode = true